JetBrains/jetbrains_guide/src/pages/tips/navigate-to-symbol/index.md

   poster: './poster_long.png'
   url: 'https://www.youtube.com/watch?v=xIzqtXSbRpM'
 leadin: |
-  ### The smartest way to navigate
+  *The best way to move around the code in your project.*

-  *Want to get from A to B?
+  Want to get from A to B?
 Don't think of B as files.
-Think in terms of code.*
+Think in terms of code.

   We are hardwired to think of moving around the "files" in our project.
 But we have a smart IDE that makes it fast to jump to